Texas Defense Attorneys for Transfer of a Firearm or Ammunition to a Juvenile

-Under federal law, it is illegal for a juvenile to possess a handgun or handgun ammunition on purpose.
+Under federal law, it is illegal for a juvenile to possess a handgun or ammunition on purpose.
 Under Texas law, transferring handguns to juveniles is considered a more severe crime than transferring other firearms.
-Texas law makes it unlawful to transfer any kind of firearm to a juvenile.
+Texas law makes it unlawful to transfer any firearm to a juvenile.
 However, federal law does indicate a minimum age at which a person can possess or receive rifles or shotguns.

 If you face charges of transferring a firearm or ammunition to a juvenile, contact the experienced Collin County federal firearms violation attorneys at Rosenthal Kalabus & Therrian.
 One of our skilled and knowledgeable attorneys will provide a detailed review and analysis of your case at no risk or obligation.
-Call us today at (972) 369-0577 or contact us online to schedule a free consultation to learn about your legal options.
+Call us today at (972) 369-0577 or online to schedule a consultation to learn about your legal options.
 Let us help protect your valuable rights.

 Texas Law and Federal Law on Transfers of Firearms to Juveniles

 Gun laws restrict the types of guns people may legally carry, own, and use to achieve this delicate balance between freedom and public safety.
 Federal law makes using, carrying, manufacturing, or selling fully automatic weapons unlawful.
 These include machine guns or semi-automatic assault weapons made after October 1, 1993.
 Under federal law, it is also generally illegal to possess short-barreled shotguns, rifles, machine guns, silencers, and destructive devices.

 Some individuals aren’t allowed to possess firearms